cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Orchestration/terraform.md

 ### OPA

+OPA support was introduced in version 0.19.14 of the Terraform plugin.

 The `terraform.opa` interface operation evaluates an [Open Policy Agent (OPA)](https://www.openpolicyagent.org/) decision against a Terraform plan.
 Calling this interface operation will initialize Terraform (if it has not already been initialized), generate a Terraform plan, and then evaluate the decision against the provided OPA policies.

 The operation provides a thing wrapper around running `opa exec` against the Terraform plan in JSON format.